Conditions in Approval Path

 Overview

-“Conditions” feature allows you the ability to establish criteria using jiraexpressions.
+“Conditions” feature allows you the ability to establish criteria using https://developer.atlassian.com/cloud/jira/platform/jira-expressions/.
 The chosen expression is evaluated by the Jira REST API based on the selected condition evaluator.
 These conditions serve as qualifiers for either generating an approval or incorporating a step into it.
-When the criteria are satisfied, approval is created or the assigned step seamlessly integrates into the approval process.
-Conversely, if the conditions aren't met or an error arises during assessment, approval creation fails or the step is omitted from the flow.

 Use Cases